 4- Be Aware of Your Blind Spots

 Have you ever thought your relationship was meant to be and had no idea that you were going to get your heart broken by a particular man?
 If this has happened to you more than once, you may want to consider the possibility that you have a pattern with men.
-You may gravitate toward commitment-phobic men and away from commitment-friendly ones.
-If you have any unconscious fears about relationships, you might be finding fault with men who can commit or undermining a budding romance with commitment-friendly men.
+You may gravitate toward commitment phobic man pattern and away from commitment-friendly ones.
+If you have any unconscious fear of commitment about relationships, you might be finding fault with men who can commit or undermining a budding romance with commitment-friendly men.

 Believe it or not, even if you desperately want a relationship, it’s possible to be afraid of one at the same time.